searsleshawn/resume_site/README.md

 Old link:
 https://searsleshawn.github.io/resume_site/

+# Updated
-# Updated to be moved to - https://leshawn.searsconsulting.org/ hosted on my home server using Cloudflare.
+Moved to - https://leshawn.searsconsulting.org/ hosted on my home server using Cloudflare.

 Will be updating project's structure as SPA for better flexibility